aws-samples/sample-q-index-cross-account-access/README.md

 #### [Optional] Deploy the frontend through AWS Amplify

+[!NOTE]
+You will need to request the Amplify's deployed url added in the data accessor registration in order to make this work.
+You have another option to use custom domain to make this url registration added to your data accessor easier.

 1. In your terminal, navigate to `cross-account-qindex-demo/cdk-stack`
 2. Run `cdk deploy FrontendStack`
-3. Once deployed, find `FrontendStack.AmplifyDeployCommand` from the output
+3. Once deployed, find the value of `FrontendStack.AmplifyDeployCommand` from the CDK output
-4. Run the command copied from the above step, `aws amplify start-deployment --app-id <your app id> --branch-name main --source-url s3://<your S3 bucket>/deployment.zip`
+4. Run this command with parameters copied from the above step, `aws amplify start-deployment --app-id <your app id> --branch-name main --source-url s3://<your S3 bucket>/deployment.zip`
-5. Open the URL from the output `FrontendStack.AmplifyAppURL`
+5. Open the URL from the CDK output `FrontendStack.AmplifyAppURL`

 ## Usage